-- When to put light on germinated seeds – You should turn the grow lights on as soon as the first seeds start to germinate in your seedling flats.
+- When to start using lights – You should turn the grow lights on as soon as you see the first specks of green popping out of the dirt.

-- How much light should seedlings get – Ideally, the grow lights should hang 3-4 inches above the seedlings, and be kept on for 12-14 hours a day (an inexpensive outlet timer really comes in handy for this!).
+- Amount of light – Ideally, the grow lights should hang 3-4 inches above the seedlings at all times, and be kept on for 12-14 hours a day (an inexpensive outlet timer really comes in handy for this!).

 Proper Seedling Watering

 Proper watering is another extremely important part of successful seedling care.
 Seedlings need consistently moist soil.
 They can’t survive long without water, and should never be allowed to dry out completely.

 However, you don’t want the soil to be soggy all the time either.
 Soggy soil promotes pest infestations, mold growth, and diseases that can kill your seedlings, like damping off.

-- How often to water seedlings indoors – You should check on your flats a few times a day to see how moist the soil is.
-Once the top layer of soil starts to dry out, then it’s time to water them.
+- How often to water – You should check on your seedling trays a few times a day to see how moist the soil is.
+Once the top layer of soil starts to dry out, then it’s time to water.
 They will need to be watered more often as they grow larger.

-- How to water indoor seedlings – The best way to water seedlings is by pouring water into the bottom of the tray, and then allowing the soil to absorb it through the drainage holes.
-Bottom watering will help ensure the roots get plenty of water, and avoid disturbing or displacing the delicate seedlings.
-Be sure to dump out any water that’s not absorbed after 30 minutes.
+- How to water – The best way to water is by pouring it into the tray, and then allowing the soil to absorb it through the drainage holes.
+Bottom watering will help ensure the roots get plenty of moisture, and avoid disturbing or displacing the delicate seedlings.
+Be sure to dump out any that’s not absorbed after 30 minutes.

-- How much should I water seedlings? – Fill the tray just enough to cover the holes in the bottom of the seed cells so they can absorb it.
+- How much to water – Fill the tray just enough to cover the holes in the bottom of the cells so they can absorb it.